kellylijhui/FreelanceSmart/replit.md

 # FreelanceSmart Quote Generator

 ## Overview
 A comprehensive professional tool for freelance creatives to generate quotes, invoices, and contracts.
 Features AI-powered pricing suggestions, beautiful modern design, and complete business document generation - all in one place.
+All pricing displayed in Canadian Dollars (CAD).

 ## Current State
 Fully functional application with modern, aesthetic design and comprehensive features: